- GEM tube rotating

 in hearing from you.
 Making parts for telescopes has been an

-actively involved in amateur astronomy for over 40 years and
+involved in amateur astronomy for over 40 years.
+I bring my

-bring a lot of experience making asrtronomy parts for customers
+experience making astronomy parts for customers and friends,

-seeing her interest in astronomy grow as we would travel to
+her interest in astronomy grow as we would travel to meet friends

-meet friends at dark skies sites.
-She always quickly had her
+at observing sites.
+She always quickly had her hands on the

-hands on the telescope and gained notoriety after my report
+telescope and became widely known after my report about her

 and Telescope's September 2000 magazine cover.
 Mimi at age

-10 was pushing me off my 20" Obsession so she could play
+10 was pushing me off my 20" telescope so she could play

-with the big kids on a big telescope.
-She wanted increasingly
+with the big kids.
+She wanted increasingly bigger telescopes

 I now spend

-time in dark skies with an 18" telescope, and use the 10"
+time at dark skies with an 18" telescope, and use the 10"

 seen here on the Kydex Light Baffles